Tree-Structured Parzen Estimator: Understanding Its Algorithm Components and Their Roles for Better Empirical Performance: General Advice for Hyperparameter Optimization

+Notice that the discretization is not preferred in some methods such as Gaussian process-based BO because they often optimize the acquisition function by gradient-based approaches.
 The fourth point is algorithm selection.
-If the search space has only numerical parameters, a promising candidate would be CMA-ES~\shortcite{hansen2016cma} for large-budget settings and the Nelder-Mead method~\shortcite{nelder1965simplex} for small-budget settings.
-On the other hand, if we have categorical or conditional parameters, we need to use either random search or BO.
-Note that \shortciteA{ozaki2022global} reported that local search methods such as Nelder-Mead and CMA-ES consistently outperformed global search methods and although they did not test TPE, TPE could also be a strong candidate due to its local search nature especially when search spaces contain categorical or conditional parameters.
+If the search space contains only numerical parameters, a promising candidate would be CMA-ES~\shortcite{hansen2016cma} for large-budget settings and the Nelder-Mead method~\shortcite{nelder1965simplex} for small-budget settings.
+On the other hand, if the search space contains categorical or conditional parameters, random search or BO becomes a strong candidate.
+Note that \shortciteA{ozaki2022global} report that local search methods such as Nelder-Mead and CMA-ES consistently outperform global search methods.
+Although \shortciteA{ozaki2022global} do not test TPE, TPE is a promising option considering its local search nature especially when the search space contains categorical or conditional parameters.
 The fifth point is to restart optimizations.
-Restarting is especially important for non-global methods such as TPE and Nelder-Mead method because we may get stuck in a local optimum and miss promising regions.
+Restarting is especially important for non-global methods such as TPE and Nelder-Mead method because the optimization often gets stuck in a local optimum, missing promising regions.

 \else

 \customlabel{data1}{1} \customlabel{data2}{2}

 \fi